|Field of Interest

 James M. Roberts, MD, is Professor of Obstetrics and Gynecology and Epidemiology and Clinical and Translational Research at the University of Pittsburgh.
 His research includes fundamental, clinical and health services approaches to the understanding and management of adverse pregnancy outcomes.
 He led a NIH RCT (10,000 women) of antioxidant vitamins to prevent preeclampsia.
 He was the recipient of lifetime achievement awards by the International Society for the Study of Hypertension in Pregnancy and the SGI and the 2008 Preeclampsia Foundation Hope Award for Lifetime Achievement.
 He has served or serves on the editorial boards of journals including, Placenta, Journal of Clinical Endocrinology, Metabolism and Hypertension.
 He has been on scientific review boards of the NIH, the CIHR, the FDA and the March of Dimes.
 He was the chair of the NICHD Maternal Fetal Medicine Network from 1990 –1999 and is past president of the Perinatal Research Society, the North American Society for the Study of Hypertension in Pregnancy, the Society of Gynecological Investigation and the International Society for the Study of Hypertension in Pregnancy.
 Roberts was formally admitted to fellowship ad eundem of the Royal College of Obstetricians and Gynaecologists in September of 2000.
 He has been elected to membership in Institute of Medicine of the National Academy of Sciences.
 He has also received mentoring awards from the NICHD and the Society of Gynecological Investigation.

-Roberto Romero, MD, is Chief of the Perinatology Research Branch and Program Director for Perinatal Research and Obstetrics in the Division of Intramural Research of NICHD/NIH, Professor of Molecular Obstetrics and Genetics at Wayne State University and Professor of Epidemiology, Michigan State University.
+Roberto Romero, MD, is Chief of the Pregnancy Research Branch in the Division of Intramural Research of the National Institute of Child Health and Human Development (NICHD), and holds adjunct professor roles at the University of Michigan and Michigan State University.
 Romero trained at Yale University in Obstetrics and Gynecology and in the sub- specialty of Maternal-Fetal Medicine, subsequently joining the faculty and becoming the Director of Perinatal Research.
-In 1992, he became Professor and Vice Chairman of the Department of Obstetrics and Gynecology at Wayne State University and Chief of the Perinatology Research Branch at NICHD/NIH.
+In 1992, he became Professor and Vice Chairman of the Department of Obstetrics and Gynecology at Wayne State University and Chief of the Perinatology Research Branch (now called the "Pregnancy Research Branch") at NICHD/NIH.
 Romero is widely regarded as one of the most prominent intellectual leaders in modern obstetrics.
 Over the last 25 years, his work has focused on the early diagnosis of ectopic pregnancy, the prenatal diagnosis of congenital anomalies and the study of the mechanisms of disease responsible for pregnancy complications and fetal injury with a special emphasis in preterm labor.
 An author of over 750 peer reviewed publications and several books, including a medical best seller (Prenatal Diagnosis of Congenital Anomalies), Romero is the recipient of countless awards and recognitions by his peers.
 Romero's work in premature labor has focused on the role of infection and inflammation in spontaneous preterm labor and delivery.
 His research team described the involvement of cytokines and chemokines in the initiation of human labor and the fetal inflammatory response syndrome, as well as the preterm parturition syndrome.
-The Perinatology Research Branch uses high-dimensional biology to understand the mechanisms of disease in preterm parturition and fetal injury of the preterm neonate.
+The Pregnancy Research Branch uses high-dimensional biology to understand the mechanisms of disease in preterm parturition and fetal injury of the preterm neonate.
+He is also the Editor-in-Chief for Obstetrics of the American Journal of Obstetrics & Gynecology.

 Larry Shields, MD, currently serves as Medical Director of Perinatal Safety at Dignity Health and Director of the Perinatal Center, Marian Regional Medical Center, in Santa Maria, California.
 Shields received his medical degree from the University of Texas Health Science Center in San Antonio, Texas, and completed a fellowship in Maternal-Fetal Medicine at the University of California in San Diego, California.
 He is certified by the American Board of Obstetrics and Gynecology and subspecialty-certified in Maternal-Fetal Medicine.
 Shields has received numerous honors and awards, served on regional, state, and national committees, and authored dozens of publications including the California Maternal Quality Care Collaborative Preeclampsia Toolkit.
 Throughout his career, Shields has been a strong advocate for patient safety and holds multiple leadership roles with quality and safety committees, including the Society for Maternal-Fetal Medicine Patient Safety and Quality Committee.